Blood and Thunder on the Steppes

 Main Narrative: Forging Unity Through Revolution

 Temüjin's rise came through military innovation, political acumen, and social revolution.
 He built a new meritocracy where loyalty and ability mattered more than birth or clan membership, discarding the traditional tribal system that had kept the steppes fractured for centuries.
+Talented men were welcomed regardless of their origin, and even former enemies could rise to positions of authority by proving their worth.
+Loyalty was earned and rewarded rather than assumed through bloodline, a principle that set Temüjin's movement apart from every previous attempt to unite the steppe tribes.

 His first major victory came against the Merkits, who had once kidnapped his wife Börte.
 Using a coalition that included Toghrul Khan of the Kereyids and his blood brother Jamukha, Temüjin crushed the Merkits and rescued Börte.
 The alliance didn't hold.
 Jamukha and Temüjin eventually became rivals for leadership of the Mongol tribes.